spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/installation-and-setup.md

         'location' => '',

         /*
-         * To keep reminding you that a site is down down notifications
+         * To keep reminding you that a site is down notifications
          * will be resent every given amount of minutes.
          */
         'resend_down_notification_every_minutes' => 60,